 We were finishing up a chemo treatment in the hospital, and he was hooked to all his IVs playing on the floor when he stood up and decided he was going to walk across the room!
 It was better than his first steps, honestly, because we were so worried it may never happen again.

-In September 2017, Easton went home cancer free.
+In September 2017, Easton went home cancer-free.

 But after a short time, he suffered a seizure, and scans showed the cancer had reappeared — this time in Easton’s brain.
 His parents were perhaps more terrified than ever.
 But St. Jude was at the ready.

-Not only were they all together for the first time, but St. Jude had made sure there were gifts for Easton.
+Not only were they all together for the first time, but St. Jude also made sure there were gifts for Easton.
 “It was more than we could have done for him at home,” Kahlee said.
 “It was wonderful.”